ortus-docs/coldbox-docs/overview/testing_an_application.md

 Please note the `--saveDev` flag we used.
 This tells CommandBox that this dependency is only for testing purposes and not for distribution or production usage.
 Check out the `box.json` under the `devDependencies`.

-## Integration Tests
-Let's run the integration tests that came with the application template and the hello world we generated.

 ## Test Harness
 Every ColdBox application template comes with a pre-set testing harness under the `/tests` folder: